 It used to be that having one’s head in the clouds was a bad thing.
 Now you’re being told to put your data in the cloud.
 Far from its meteorological counterpart, a cloud in the technology world is software and services that are hosted and accessed via the internet.
-This off-premises hosting allows larger amounts of data to be stored without companies needing to invest in their own costly physical servers.
+This off-premises hosting allows bigger amounts of data to be stored without companies needing to invest in their own costly physical servers.
 Popular cloud services that you might be most familiar with already include web hosting, social media, and Google Docs.

 While the cloud is becoming more and more popular, not all companies have made the jump from on-premises to cloud.
 Some had concerns about passing fads or flaws, especially with regards to security but, as time has passed, no big red flags have popped up to warn us away from cloud ERP solutions.
 So, if you’ve been considering moving to the cloud, now is the perfect time to make the jump.
 There’s no need to be nervous.
 We’ve assembled some of the best tips available to help you make the transition.